Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Abstract

 \section{Abstract}

-This paper proposes a new procedure to perform simultaneous testing of multiple hypotheses using Bayes factors as input test statistics.
+Motivated by the genomic application of expression quantitative trait loci (eQTL) mapping, we propose a new procedure to perform simultaneous testing of multiple hypotheses using Bayes factors as input test statistics.
 One of the most significant features of this method is its robustness in controlling the targeted false discovery rate (FDR) even under misspecifications of parametric alternative models.
-Moreover, the proposed procedure is highly computationally efficient, which is ideal for treating big data.
-We investigate the theoretical properties of the new procedure and demonstrate its use under various complex scenarios.
+Moreover, the proposed procedure is highly computationally efficient, which is ideal for treating both complex system and big data in genomic applications.
+We discuss the theoretical properties of the new procedure and demonstrate its power and computational efficiency in applications of single-tissue and multi-tissue eQTL mapping.